-Total Number of Miles of Project Infrastructure: 5.7 Miles Prospective Broadband Recipients Served by the Project Infrastructure: 274 Average Distance between Recipients is: .021 Miles Use of Existing Conterra Infrastructure: 3 Miles (55%) Cajun Broadband installs an OLT to deliver broadband service to an individual ONT/ONU on the customer's property.
+Total Number of Miles of Project Infrastructure: 5 Miles Prospective Broadband Recipients Served by the Project Infrastructure: 125 Average Distance Between Customers: .04 Miles Total Existing AT&T Infrastructure utilized: 2 Miles (40%) Cajun Broadband installs an OLT to deliver broadband service to an individual ONT/ONU on the customer's property.
 Cajun Broadband does not anticipate any property acquisition because it installs infrastructure near a middle-mile provider.
-This project site location will be connected to the middle-mile infrastructure at no cost to the provider or the project.
+This project site location will be be connected to the middle-mile infrastructure at no cost to the provider or the project.
 Further, Cajun Broadband has a proven track record of partnering with municipal partners to minimize any costs associated with right-of-way acquisition - except during the permitting process where a state highway is included in the project path.
 Cajun Broadband utilizes a private, dedicated network server located in New Orleans, Louisiana as well as middle-mile infrastructure to extend service to its proposed projects.
 Cajun Broadband also has a proven disaster recovery protocol that was deployed during recent storm-related service disruptions.
 Cajun Broadband was able to re-route its connected accounts to a partner data center located in Dallas, Texas.
 In the case of Hurricane Ida, this led to a significantly reduced discontinuation of service compared to other, larger ISPs.
 Further, Cajun Broadband is in the process of developing a broadband resilience protocol that allows our service to be better prepared for the inevitable disasters that effect our region.
-Cajun Broadband will utilize 3 miles of existing Conterra fiber for this project which is 55% In an effort to provide fast, reliable internet service to as many customers as possible, Cajun Broadband is constantly strategizing innovative ways to be good stewards of existing financial and infrastructure resources.